DEbinger/DEbinger-Resume/app/index.md

 #### [Github - Hele.io](https://github.com/debinger/CEGS)
 ##### May 2017
 - Created web-based application for creating a personal travel itinerary that includes flight, hotel, and car rental searches by the most affordable price.
-- Contributed with development of the backend development (including authentification, user routes), and web application deployment.
+- Contributed with development of the backend development (including authentication, user routes), and web application deployment.
 - [Hele.io](https://www.hele.io)

 ### W.A.A.V.E?
 (Why Are Ads Virtually Everywhere?)
 #### [Github - W.A.A.V.E](https://github.com/DEbinger/adware-waves)
-##### Janruary 2017
+##### January 2017
 - Created a game that loads pop ups in intervals/set timeouts to a workstation on screen.
 Once the ad has fully resolved it will crash your work station and plug it's product for good measure!
 - Implementated Phaser scripting functionality for the game.
 - Developed a working game in a high pressure situation within the short timeframe of a 48 hour deadline.